st0012/object_tracer/README.md

 ### Example - `print_traces`

-If you're not interested in what an object does, but what it interacts with other parts of the program, e.g. used as arguments.
+If you're not interested in what an object does, but what it interacts with other parts of the program, e.g., used as arguments.
 You can use the `print_traces` helper.
 Let's see how `Discourse` uses the `manager` object when creating a post

 ```ruby
   def create